SangeethaGnanavel/Book_Search_Engine/README.md

 ## Usage

-The Book Search Engine is a webapplication that helps to.
+The Book Search Engine is a full stack webapplication that helps to search books and save the books by logging into the application.

 ## Technologies Used

-- Node js
+- Express js
-- Concepts of Object Oriented Programming
-- Javascript
+- Apollo Provider
-- Promise API's
+- GraphQL
-  Packages Used
-- Inquirer
+- React
-- Jest
+- MOngoDB

 ## Installation

 - Use the command "npm i" to install the packages.
-- Use the command "node index.js" to execute the application.
+- Use the command "node server/server.js" to execute the application.
-- Use the command "npm run test" to execute the test scripts.

 ## Tests

-This application uses Jest test suite.Test scripts for individual class is present under test folder.
-Execute the command "npm run test" to execute the test scripts
+NA

 ## License